jvitku/demonodes/README.md

 * places these new neural modules into the network
 * connect them with other components

 An example of how to create the script is contained in `projectTemplate/python/myNetwork.py`.
+It is good to symlink this script into the `scripts` folder:

+	cd nengo/simulator-ui/scripts
+	ln -s ../../../projectTemplate/python/myNetwork.py

-To run this script, simply run the `./nengo` script write into the command-line interface: `run` with relative path to your script, so e.g.:
+Then, to run the script, simply run the `./nengo` and then write into the command-line interface: `run` with relative path to your script, so e.g.:

-	run ../../projectTemplate/python/myNetwork.py
+	run scripts/myNetwork.py

 #### Adding Drag and Drop Icon into the Nengo GUI